 Questions about sports or household activities involving the hand or wrist: Type of activities, number of hours per week, and others?

 4.3 Physical examination

-Carpal tunnel syndrome should be diagnosed and treated promptly since it can be potentially irreversible if the median nerve is compressed too long.
-A physical examination of the hands, arms, shoulders and neck can help determine if your symptoms are related to your daily activities or to an underlying disorder.
+Carpal tunnel syndrome should be diagnosed and treated promptly as it can be potentially irreversible if the median nerve is compressed too long.
+A physical examination of the hands, arms, shoulders and neck can help determine if your symptoms are related to your daily activities or an underlying disorder.

-Before proceeding with the physical examination, it is important to take a good medical history and to document the different professional, sports, recreational or domestic activities that may have contributed to the appearance of this syndrome.
+It is important before proceeding with the physical examination to take a good medical history and to document the various professional, sports, recreational or domestic activities that could have contributed to the appearance of this syndrome.

 The symptoms are mainly sensory (paresthesias) affecting the first three fingers of the hand, but can also have a motor component.
 They are due to the compression of the median nerve in the carpal tunnel.
 Painful radiations affecting either the other fingers of the hand or the forearm may also accompany these symptoms.
 The patient may express the following symptoms:

 - Paresthesias nocturnal in the hand (numbness and tingling that usually disappears when the hand is shaken - Flick sign)